 Interviews: via ZOOM May 4, 5, 6

 Commitment 20 hours per week (approx).

-Computer skills – use of Google products such as Google calendar, Google docs, Google sheets.
+Computer skills – use of Google products such as Google calendar, Google docs, Google sheets/excel and Zoom.
 Must have access to a computer/internet/email regularly

 Be able to lift 40 lbs